20kdc/byond-data-docs/formats/DMB.md

 /mob                = 0x0001 0x0006 0x08 /atom/movable
 ```

+There's some additional notes worth keeping in mind:

-You may notice /world isn't here.
+1. You may notice /world isn't here.
 That's because /world isn't a class.
+2. Turfs and atoms are one and the same.
+3. Objs and movable atoms are also one and the same.